sw1pgh/Python_Practice/README.md

 - "You have done whatever was possible to maintain peace,but to no avail.
 Now perform your duties and do war." - Bhagwan Shri Krishna
 - "A combination of minutes wasted in life may be equal to a total of life wasted if you're not careful."
 - "Hard work beats talent when talent doesn't work hard."
+- "AI might be the way to go!"